itis2010me/CSE230MM/README.md

   - DKAI vs Player *(coming soon)*
     Player 1 will be directed to User input screen to input 4(repeat allowed) colors.
-    AI will try to make a guess after player press `KENTER` AI's initial guess will be a fixed guess.
+    AI will try to make a guess after player press `KENTER` AI's initial guess will always be [Red, Green, Blue, Yellow].

 ## Challenges